Agnieszka-21/madlibs/README.md

 ### Testing Overview

 Continuous testing was an integral part of the development process.
 I used numerous print statements, which were removed as specific features reached their desired shape and functionality.
 The statements helped me understand which exact details were accessed via API in the online dictionary, how my functions influenced one another, and what information I had to gather in order to print clear messages for the user.
 Testing multiple word inputs, as well as the behavior of the application in response to them was an important step in the development of a refined and reliable input validation process.
-While there is still potential for further refinement of the word input validation process, I ensured to handle any and all errors that I encountered, and took great care to handle various word inputs in a way that prevents mistakes as much as possible, at the same time allowing for a lot of variety without restricting the user in their choice of word inputs.
+While there is still potential for further enhancements, I ensured to handle any and all errors that I encountered, and took great care to handle various word inputs in a way that prevents mistakes as much as possible, at the same time allowing for a lot of variety without restricting the user in their choice of word inputs.
 Tests were conducted mainly in my development environment, and once results were positive, they were re-checked within the live application after it was deployed to Heroku.

 ### Manual Testing